Ganale Doria River

 The Ganale Doria River (Webiga Janaale) (also transliterated as Genale Dorya) is a perennial river in southeastern Ethiopia.
 Rising in the mountains east of Aleta Wendo, the Ganale flows south and east to join with the Dawa at the border with Somalia to become the Jubba.
-The river's tributaries include the Welmel, Weyib (also known as Gestro), Dumale, Doya, Hawas and the Hambala.
+The river's tributaries include the Welmel, Weyib (also known as Gestro), and Mena.
 The Del Verme Falls is a notable feature of its middle course.